pcelman/Todo-MaterialUI/README.md

 # To Do app to showcase MaterialUI properties

-This project was created with react app
+This project was created with react and styled with MaterialUI and CSS.